abhishekarya1/Hash-Define-myNotes/content/system-design/hld.md

 - Eventual consistency - the system will become consistent over a period of time, given that the system doesn't receive any input during that period

 Types of NoSQL Stores:
-- **Key-Value store**: Redis, Memcached
+- **Key-Value store**: Redis, Memcached.
-- **Document store**: key-value store with documents (XML, JSON, Binary, etc...) stored as values.
-Ex - MongoDB, Elasticsearch
+- **Document store**: key-value store with documents (XML, JSON, Binary, etc.) stored as values.
+Ex - MongoDB, Elasticsearch.
-- **Wide column store**: for every key, a small table of varying size is stored (columns).
-Offer high storage capacity, high availability, and high scalability.
-Ex - Cassandra
+- **Wide-column store**: for each key, we store a table, and the tables don't need to follow the same schema across keys.
+Better suited for massive reads.
+Offers high availability and high scalability.
+Ex - Cassandra.
-- **Graph store**: stores nodes and their relationship.
-Ex - Neo4j
+- **Graph store**: stores entities and their relationship.
+Ex - Neo4j.
+- **Object store**: store large amount of files or unstructured data in a single store and access using HTTP APIs.
+Ex - Amazon S3, Azure Blob Storage.
 - **Timeseries store**: optimized for storing time and events data.
-Ex - InfluxDB
+Ex - InfluxDB.

 Types of Databases - [Fireship YT](https://youtu.be/W2Z7fbCLSTw)